microsoft/bedrock/gitops/rings/README.md

 # Rings

+Ring deployment is a configuration on top of a service deployment that allows you to deploy *revisions* of the service alongside any existing instances of *that* service, and any other services.
+It is a variation of canary deployments where new feature releases are gradually deployed to production without the risk of affecting all end users.

 This README serves to explain a Ring based deployment using Fabrikate and Bedrock without using a Service Mesh.

 The Ring workflow is shown in the following diagram, where you will see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).